-Each year we run a beginners’ beekeeping course which covers the main aspects of keeping bees and the beekeeping year and includes an introduction to bee diseases.
-The study group will normally meet for six theory sessions.
-These are augmented by practical sessions at the Association apiary and an equipment day for the construction of hive boxes and frames.
+Each year we run a beginners’ beekeeping course which covers the main aspects of keeping bees and the beekeeping year and includes an introduction to bee diseases (see information on next course below).
+The study group meets for theory sessions and these are augmented by practical sessions at the Association apiary and an equipment day for the construction of hive boxes and frames.

 After keeping bees for a year all members are encouraged to take the BBKA Basic Assessment in Beekeeping which helps to confirm your knowledge and demonstrate your skill in handling bees.

 Members may go on to study for the Honeybee Health Certificate, and seven modules on different aspects of apiculture offered by the BBKA.